-^b Organization for Economic Co-operation and Development.
+^a Organization for Economic Co-operation and Development.

 As new technologies appear and new areas are explored, the amount of proved reserves of crude oil and natural gas has grown.
 Although the reserves of natural gas in the United States were 68% higher in 2014 than it was in 1980, the U.S. share of World natural gas reserves is lower.
-The U.S. share of crude oil reserves has risen in recent years and was 2.2% in 2014.